Shearwater Biologging Data Analysis

 User guide (PDF)

-Together, these scripts provide an integrated framework for analysing biologging data across multiple temporal and spatial scales, enabling researchers to investigate both behavioural processes (e.g., diving, flight activity) and movement ecology (e.g., foraging trips and search strategies).
+Together, these scripts provide an integrated framework for analysing biologging data across multiple temporal and spatial scales, enabling researchers to investigate both movement ecology (e.g., foraging trips and search strategies) and behavioural processes (e.g., diving and flight activity).

 Requirements